These Gluten-Free Vegan Madeleines are moist, fluffy and just as delicious as the traditional version!

 I set off on a mission to make my own version of these wonderful little treats, which would be dietary requirement-friendly, without compromising on flavour.
+Eating five of these at once won’t make you feel as queasy, though I can’t say I’d recommend it!

 At first I was unsure whether the point of the tin was to merely create pretty shapes or whether it had some other culinary purpose, but I did discover that the madeleines tasted particularly special after being baked into these shapes as opposed to being baked into cupcakes.